smackerdodi/domain-ip/README.md

 # domain-ip
 this tool take a list of subdomains and give you the ip for each
 # Description
-this tool take a list of subdomains from a text file and give out a list of domain versus ip for every subdomain ( if it is resolved )and the output is coloured to be easy for reading
+this tool take a list of subdomains from a text file and give out a list of domain versus ip for every subdomain ( if it is resolved )and the output is coloured to be easy for reading and now it is multi threaded so it is now so fast
 # installation
 git clone https://github.com/smackerdodi/domain-ip.git